 - Herbs & spices - For flavour and smoky warmth.
 Don't skip the smoked paprika.
 It is one of my favorite spices by far and adds amazing flavor to this soup.
 Most grocery stores carry it.
 It will be with the herbs and spices.
 It's well worth having in your pantry and I use it in my recipes all the time!

-- Crushed tomatoes - I like to use fire roasted for extra smoky flavour.
+- Crushed tomatoes - I like to use fire-roasted tomatoes for extra smoky depth of flavour.
 Muir Glen Organic are my favorites.
 Regular is fine if you can't find fire roasted though.

-- Black beans - From a can or cooked yourself from dried
+- Black beans - From a can or cooked yourself from dried.
+You could also use pinto beans or kidney beans, or a can of mixed beans.

 - Sweetcorn - From a can or frozen or fresh